soichibuild/geowander-policy/privacy.md

 ## Data Retention Policy

-Game session data is stored locally on your device and can be deleted by uninstalling the Application.
+Location, steps data, photo metadata, and game history are stored locally on your device and can be deleted by uninstalling the Application.
 If you'd like to delete subscription information (RevenueCat), please contact us at soichibuild@gmail.com and we will respond within a reasonable time.

 ## Children